 Food Business Review

-Pasta firm Barilla may reportedly buy UK cereal giant Weetabix for £1.5bn By
+Agri & Animal Products > Fruits & Vegetables > News Glanbia in talks to form joint venture for cheese and whey plant in US By

-Italian pasta maker Barilla is reportedly the frontrunner to acquire UK based cereal company Weetabix for £1.5bn.
+Glanbia is in advance discussions with three American milk suppliers to set up a stand-alone joint venture to establish a new cheese and whey production plant in Michigan, US.

-Processed Foods > Bakery & Cereals > News Daisy Brand to expand production capability in Ohio By
+Agri & Animal Products > Dairy & Soy Products > News Golden Peanut and Tree Nuts to expand warehousing capacity in Argentina By

-Sour cream and cottage cheese maker Daisy Brand is set to launch a multi-million dollar expansion project in the City of Wooster in Ohio, US.
+US food giant Archer Daniels Midland’s (ADM) subsidiary Golden Peanut and Tree Nuts will invest an undisclosed amount in a new warehouse to boost its storage capacity in Argentina.

-Agri & Animal Products > Dairy & Soy Products > News Arla launches new initiative to define guidelines on sustainable diets Arla is teaming up with a number of partners to launch the ‘Food Reform for Sustainability and Health’ (FReSH) programme.
+Ohio based Bob Evans Foods (BEF) has agreed to acquire 100% of Maine based Pineland Farms Potato Company (PFPC) for $115m.

-Italian pasta maker Barilla is reportedly the frontrunner to acquire UK based cereal company Weetabix for £1.5bn.
+Agri & Animal Products > Fruits & Vegetables > News Glanbia in talks to form joint venture for cheese and whey plant in US By

-Processed Foods > Bakery & Cereals > News Daisy Brand to expand production capability in Ohio By
+Glanbia is in advance discussions with three American milk suppliers to set up a stand-alone joint venture to establish a new cheese and whey production plant in Michigan, US.

-Sour cream and cottage cheese maker Daisy Brand is set to launch a multi-million dollar expansion project in the City of Wooster in Ohio, US.
+Agri & Animal Products > Dairy & Soy Products > News Golden Peanut and Tree Nuts to expand warehousing capacity in Argentina By

-Agri & Animal Products > Dairy & Soy Products > News Arla launches new initiative to define guidelines on sustainable diets Arla is teaming up with a number of partners to launch the ‘Food Reform for Sustainability and Health’ (FReSH) programme.
+US food giant Archer Daniels Midland’s (ADM) subsidiary Golden Peanut and Tree Nuts will invest an undisclosed amount in a new warehouse to boost its storage capacity in Argentina.

 Latest News and Insight by Sector